zhxfl/CUDA-CNN/README.md

 >
 ###Windows
 >1.
 Install vs2010.
 >2.
-Download and install <a href="http://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.0.0-beta/" title="opencv-3.0"> opencv-3.0</a>
+Download and install <a href="http://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.0.0-beta/" title="opencv-3.0"> opencv-3.0</a> or other versions
 >3.
-Download and install <a href="https://developer.nvidia.com/cuda-downloads", title="cuda-6.5"> cuda-6.5</a>
+Download and install <a href="https://developer.nvidia.com/cuda-downloads", title="cuda-6.5"> cuda-6.5</a> or other versions
 >4.
 When you create a new project using VS2010, You can find NVIDIA-CUDA-6.5 project template, create a cuda-project.
 >5.
 Add the opencv "include path" and "lib path" to the project
 >6.
 Our project use ***cublas.lib*** and ***curand.lib*** from cuda, so the project's link list should include these libs